Larissa-Arantes/ConGen2025_Larissa/5. Genetic Diversity/Genetic_Diversity_Tutorial.md

 done
 ```

 Replace the `<YOUR_USERNAME>` with your Anvil username, define the path where the output files will be saved, and choose a `$SAMPLE` variable to start running it.
+Run it for two samples: `CH0893` and `SE2109`.
 Because of our time and resource limitations, we are running this analysis only for 4 short chromosomes, from chr 11 to chr 14.
 This script will loop through chromosomes 11 to 14, running the ANGSD command and then the realSFS command for each chromosome.
 ANGSD will calculate the site allele frequency (SAF) likelihood based on individual genotype likelihoods assuming HWE.
 It generates 3 output binary files (angsdput.saf.idx, angsdput.saf.pos.gz and angsdput.saf.gz).